lewislbr/ready/README.md

     command: golangci-lint run
 ```

-By default, commands will be run in the root directory, but they can be scoped to nested directories:
+By default, commands will be run in the root directory, but they can be scoped to nested directories with the `directory` option:

 ```yaml
 tasks: